ychastre/yacana_tools/README.md

 # Tools for Yacana

 Tools for Yacana, a task-driven multi-agents framework for developers to create open source LLM-powered apps with ease.
-The GitHub sources are [here](https://github.com/rememberSoftwares/yacana) and the docs are [here](https://remembersoftwares.github.io/yacana/index.html).
+The GitHub source of Yacana is [here](https://github.com/rememberSoftwares/yacana) and its documentation is [here](https://remembersoftwares.github.io/yacana/index.html).

+There are the following tools available:

+* File Read
+* File Write
+* File List
+* File Tree

 ## How to retrieve these tools